-Students registered for any preparatory course must write the final exam within one year of their registration date.
+Students registered for any preparatory course must write the final exam within one year of their registration date, within a scheduled exam session.
 If you exceed the one-year time limit without completing the final examination, you will fail the course and be charged an attempt.